AlexCue987/konsumers/README.md

 Advanced work with Kotlin sequences.
 Developed to improve performance in cases when iterating the sequence and/or transforming its items is slow.

+* Practical library designed to solve real-world problems.
 * Pure Kotlin.
-* Easy to use and extend.
-* Powerful control-of-flow abilities.
+* Improves performance by doing less sequence iterations and less transformations.
 * A rich set of filtering, mapping, and other transformations.
-* Compute multiple results while iterating a sequence once, boosting performance.
+* Easy to use and etend.

 ## Basics